 To help you really make the most of your experience with us and develop a broad range of skills to equip you for your future career and life, we provide a huge variety of extra-curricular activities in both Durham City and Queen's Campus.
 We encourage you to get involved, either through your college or at University-level, in whatever you are interested in so that you can develop skills and experiences far beyond the walls of the lecture theatres.

 There are endless opportunities and activities for getting involved.

 Whether you want to volunteer for charity work, stage a play, sing in a choir, or captain a college sports team, you will find many opportunities for joining in, mixing with different people and simply trying something new.
 By trying out new activities you might even find that you develop a passion for something you had never even considered before!
 And if joining a club or society at University-level seems a bit daunting, you can get involved in many of the activities in the smaller setting of your college instead.

 Many organisations offer scholarships or grants.
-Some of these might help you to study for a Master's degree at Durham University!
+Some of these might help you to study for a Master at Durham University!